Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Experiment Details

 \subsection{Algorithms}

-We compare \planqd{} and the baseline, Random Mutation, in our experiments.
-Both were given a budget of 100 prompt evaluations, with each evaluation being repeated four times and aggregated with the median.
+We compare all \planqd{} variations and Random Batch in our experiments.
+All experiments were given a budget of 100 prompt evaluations, with each evaluation being repeated four times and aggregated with the median.